WHAT IS SIRVA?

 Symptoms of SIRVA

 Severe shoulder pain is the most common symptom of SIRVA.
 Symptoms typically occur between 0 – 48 hours after the injection.
-Most people complain of persistent shoulder pain and limited range of motion, but those are not the only injuries.
+Most people complain of persistent shoulder pain and limited range of motion, however, those are not the only injuries.
 Other injuries include:

 - Frozen Shoulder